addyosmani/backbone-fundamentals/index.md

     }
 });

-/* Now that we have a router setup, remember to instantiate it*/
+/* Now that we have a router setup, remember to instantiate it */

-var myGalleryRouter = new GalleryRouter();
+var myTodoRouter = new TodoRouter();
 ```

 As of Backbone 0.5+, it's possible to opt-in for HTML5 pushState support via `window.history.pushState`.
 This permits you to define routes such as http://www.scriptjunkie.com/just/an/example.
 This will be supported with automatic degradation when a user's browser doesn't support pushState.
 For the purposes of this tutorial, we'll use the hashtag method.

 #### Is there a limit to the number of routers I should be using?

 Andrew de Andrade has pointed out that DocumentCloud themselves usually only use a single router in most of their applications.
 You're very likely to not require more than one or two routers in your own projects as the majority of your application routing can be kept organized in a single controller without it getting unwieldy.

 #### Backbone.history